-During revision time, I like to use anonymous student papers from other class periods (or past years) on the document camera with the whole class -- one that has similar clunkiness or vague generalities I see in current papers of students (i.e. repetition, lack of descriptive or supportive sentences, or lacking any complex sentence structures).
+During revision time, I like to use anonymous student papers from other class periods (or past years) on the document camera with the whole class—one that has similar clunkiness or vague generalities I see in current papers of students (e.g., repetition, lack of descriptive or supportive sentences, or lack of complex sentence structures).

 Strategy 2: Adding Details

 Students should do this together with the same example or model and find a variety of types of evidence to back the claim (a statistic, a quote from a politician, etc.).
-This collectively demonstrates to them how to do this, allows them to practice together, and provides an opportunity for the young writers to teach each other.
+This collectively demonstrates to them how to do this, allows them to practice together, and provides an opportunity for them to teach each other.

 Strategy 3: Deleting the Unnecessary

 Provide students with a narrative or expository essay where there is some redundancy of a topic or repetition of words.
 As a group, decide to combine ideas that are redundant or remove one altogether.
 For repetitive words, ask students to look through the thesaurus and choose synonyms to consider.
-Nice is a repetitive words students may use.
+Nice is a word students may use repetitively.
 They delete the three extra uses of it and replace those with pleasant, kind, caring.

 Show students another essay, or two or three, where the writer goes off topic.
-Ask students to find those places in their own writing and make note to remove or rewrite that section.
+Ask them to find similar places in their own writing and make note to remove or rewrite those sections.

 Strategy 4: Rearranging for Clarity and Effect

 In that argumentative essay or short story, maybe the ending is a better beginning?
-Show students text examples where the writer began with the end or the middle of the story (for narrative), or, for argumentative, where a writer began with the devastating results of a policy or environmental disaster, then moved to persuade readers in the rest of the essay.
+Show students text examples where the writer begins with the end or the middle of the story (for narrative), or, for argumentative, where a writer begins with the devastating results of a policy or environmental disaster, then moves to persuade readers in the rest of the essay.